peoplepattern/slate/source/includes/_aggregate_api.md

 # Aggregate API

 The Aggregate API allows you to retrieve aggregate insights from the Portrait database (Pdb) which contains hundreds of millions of social profiles with pre-calculated demographic and psychographic attributes appended to each.

+Aggregate supports the following services:

+- `foursquare`
+- `googleplus`
+- `instagram`
+- `tumblr`
+- `twitter`
+- `youtube`

 This endpoint supports both HTTP POST and HTTP GET calls.